realraum/noc/ansible/README_vault.md

 Secrets and Vaults
 ==================

-All secrets are stored inside encrypted ansible vault files which live inside the secrets directory.
+All secrets are stored inside encrypted ansible vault files which live in `host-vars`, `group_vars` or inside the secrets directory.
 Access to the vault files is controlled via GPG keys.
 Anybody who uses this ansible repository needs to have a GPG key.

 Creating a GPG key